adithyahosapate/Arduino_code/README.md

 # Arduino_code
-This repository contains the code for various arduino projects
+This repository contains the code for various arduino projects.